GispoCoding/NLSgpkgloader/README.md

 The plugin is still in beta-development.
 Please report issues preferably to Issues or to tuki@gispo.fi.

+Note that this plugin is now also available from the official plugin repository and can be installed straight from Plugins menu in QGIS.

 **Developed by [Gispo Ltd.](https://www.gispo.fi)**

 ## Licences